-The gorgeous hall the Suisse Romande recorded in was possibly the best recording venue of its day, possibly of all time.
+The gorgeous hall the Suisse Romande recorded in was possibly the best recording venue of its day, perhaps of all time.
 More amazing sounding recordings were made there than in any other hall we know of.
-There is a solidity and richness to the sound beyond all others, yet clarity and transparency are not sacrificed in the least.
+There is a solidity and richness to the sound that goes beyond all the other recordings we have played, yet clarity and transparency are not sacrificed in the least.

 It’s as wide, deep and three-dimensional as any, which is of course all to the good, but what makes the sound of these recordings so special is the weight and power of the brass, combined with timbral accuracy of the instruments in every section.